New physics from oscillations at the DUNE near detector, and the role of systematic uncertainties: Results

 As can be seen from Eq.~\eqref{eq:prob-NSI}, the oscillation probability in this case depends on the production and detection NSI including their possible CP-violating phases, which come in through an interference term that is proportional to $\cos(\Phi^s_{\beta\gamma} - \Phi^d_{\beta\gamma}) \equiv \cos\Delta\Phi_{\beta\gamma}$.
 For this reason we show in both panels in Fig.~\ref{fig:NSI} the sensitivity to production and detection NSI in two limiting cases, depending on the value of $\Delta \Phi$.

 Our results for NSI can be compared to those obtained in Ref.~\cite{Giarnetti:2020bmf}.
-Regarding the sensitivity in the disappearance channels, unlike in Ref.~\cite{Giarnetti:2020bmf}, we find that the results are essentially limited by the normalization uncertainties (as expected from naive theoretical arguments) and are therefore not shown here.
-On the other hand, for the appearance channels we have checked that, when no shape uncertainties are considered, our results for the $P_{\mu e}$ channel agree relatively well with those obtained in Ref.~\cite{Giarnetti:2020bmf}.
-However, we are not able to reproduce the very strong sensitivity obtained via the $P_{\mu\tau}$ channel in~\cite{Giarnetti:2020bmf}, even after including in our analysis the additional events from the $\tau$ decay channel into electrons (which we find to have a negligible impact on our results).
+Regarding the sensitivity in the disappearance channels, we find that the results are essentially limited by the normalization uncertainties (as expected from naive theoretical arguments) and are therefore not shown here.
+On the other hand, for the appearance channels we have checked that, when no shape uncertainties are considered, our results for the $P_{\mu e}$ and $P_{\mu\tau}$ channels agree relatively well with those obtained in Ref.~\cite{Giarnetti:2020bmf}.
+For the $P_{\mu\tau}$ channel we have checked that including in our analysis the additional events from the $\tau$ decay channel into electrons has a negligible impact on our results.